 You have one or more "accounts" within the Plan that keep track of the types of contributions that have been made to the Plan for your benefit.
-Understanding your accounts is important to understanding your investment, vesting, withdrawal and distribution rights.
+Understanding your accounts is important to understanding your investment, vesting, withdrawal, and distribution rights.

 Your accounts hold contributions as adjusted for any earnings or losses on those contributions.
-You may have one or more of the following types of "accounts":
+You may have one or more of the following types of "accounts".

-Account Name Account Holds Before-Tax Contribution Traditional 401(k) Before-Tax Contributions to the Plan and prior employer plans, as adjusted for any earnings or Account losses on those contributions Roth Contribution Designated Roth After-Tax Contributions to the Plan and prior employer plans, as adjusted for any earnings or losses Account on those contributions.
-This account also holds, as a subaccount, in-Plan Roth Conversion amounts Company Matching Matching Contributions made by the Company for 2008 and later years, as adjusted for any earnings or losses on Contribution Account those contributions Company Fixed Company Fixed Contributions, as adjusted for any earnings or losses on those contributions Contribution Account Company Transition Company Transition Contributions, as adjusted for any earnings or losses on those contributions Contribution Account Company Contribution Aetna Supplemental Contribution, Matching Contributions to the Plan for years prior to 2008, employer contributions Account from certain prior employer plans that were merged into the Plan, including their matching contributions, and certain other employer contributions.
+Account Name Account Holds Before-Tax Contribution Account Traditional 401(k) Before-Tax Contributions to the Plan and prior employer plans, as adjusted for any earnings or losses on those contributions Company Matching Contribution Account Matching Contributions made by the Company for 2008 and later years, as adjusted for any earnings or losses on those contributions Company Fixed Contribution Account Company Fixed Contributions, as adjusted for any earnings or losses on those contributions Company Transition Contribution Account Company Transition Contributions, as adjusted for any earnings or losses on those contributions Company Contribution Account Matching Contributions to the Plan for years prior to 2008, employer contributions from certain prior employer plans.
 Please consult the Glossary for information on the contributions that are held in the Company Contribution Account.
-One-Time Shearson Shearson Transition Contributions, as adjusted for any earnings or losses on those contributions Transition Contribution i i i Account Rollover Account Before-tax and after-tax rollover contributions you may have made to the Plan or prior employer plans, as adjusted for any earnings or losses on those contributions.
-After-tax rollover contributions are held in a separate subaccount
+Rollover Account Rollover contributions you may have made to the Plan or prior employer plans, as adjusted for any earnings or losses on those contributions.
+QMAC/QNEC Account QMAC and QNEC contributions, as adjusted for any earnings or losses on those contributions.